TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Terms of Service.md

 **INTRODUCTION**

-Your use of the EarthLink Services ("Services) is subject to the terms of this Acceptable Use Policy ("AUP").
-This AUP should be read in conjunction with the Services Agreement for your particular Service and the EarthLink Privacy Policy.
-If you do not agree to comply with this AUP, you should immediately stop your use of the Services and notify EarthLink to close your account.
-EarthLink, in its sole discretion, may deny or restrict your use of the Services or immediately terminate your Services if any use under your EarthLink account violates this AUP.
+Your use of the services offered on or though the EarthLink Consumer Website ("EarthLink Consumer Services") is subject to the terms of this Acceptable Use Policy ("AUP").
+This AUP should be read in conjunction with the Services Agreement for your particular EarthLink Consumer Service and EarthLink Privacy Policy.
+If you do not agree to comply with this AUP, you should immediately stop your use of the EarthLink Consumer Services and notify EarthLink to close your account.
+EarthLink, in its sole discretion, may deny or restrict your use of the EarthLink Consumer Services or immediately terminate your EarthLink Consumer Services if any use under your EarthLink account violates this AUP.

 **2\.
 VIOLATIONS OF THIS ACCEPTABLE USE POLICY**

-The following are examples of uses of the Services that constitute violations of this AUP:
+The following are examples of uses of the EarthLink Consumer Services that constitute violations of this AUP:

 > **Illegal Use.** Transmitting, uploading, posting, receiving, storing, or presenting material or data that, intentionally or unintentionally, violates any local, state, national or international law, or any rules or regulations that have the force of law, including, but not limited to, material or data regarding illegal goods or services, illegal substances, prostitution, illegal drugs, illegal weapons, terrorism, or other conduct that would constitute a criminal offense.
 >